mageirakos/website-monitor/README.md

 # Website
 Website class in which attributes such as url, interval, and data is kept.
 Data is a DataFrame of the history of status_codes and elapsed response times for each ping.
-It also provides the method `.start_pingin()` that sets up the scheduling for the pings of the current website based on its interval
+It also provides the method `.start_pinging()` that sets up the scheduling for the pings of the current website based on its interval
 ### Text file format:
 - lines starting with `#` are considered comments and skipped
 - each line is a single website holding values: `url, interval`
-- make sure that values are comma and single space seperated as above
+- make sure that values are comma and single space separated as above
 - no empty lines should exist

 ### Example